 This is a fairly low cost and reliable option and is fairly easy to setup.
 It offers the convenience of not having to re-align your dish every time you need to switch to a different satellite.
 You only need to change the input on your switch and then change channels on your receiver.

 Satellite TV viewers in the United Kingdom and Europe have the option of installing a monoblock LNB on their dish.

-monoblock LNB is simply 2 LNBs built into 1 block.
+A monoblock LNB is simply 2 LNBs built into 1 block.
 In the UK they are generally used to allow satellite TV and radio reception from both the Eutelsat and Astra satellites using just 1 satellite dish.

 Monoblock LNBs require you to have a DiSEqC capable satellite receiver to switch between the required LNBs on the monoblock.

 This is a reliable, fairly low-cost option but its use in the UK is mainly limited to multiple-satellite systems for use with Astra and Eutelsat only